Can pets eat Carrageenan?

 Description

-In pet foods, carrageenan is commonly used in canned pates, loaf styles, gravies, stews, mousse textures, and lickable supplements.
-It helps keep fats, proteins, and water evenly distributed during processing and storage.
-You may also see it in broth toppers, treat purees, and some refrigerated pet-food rolls.
-In human foods, it is also used in dairy alternatives, chocolate milk, deli meats, and dessert gels.
+In pet foods, carrageenan is used in canned pates, loaf styles, gravies, stews, mousse textures, and lickable supplements.
+In human foods, it appears in dairy alternatives, chocolate milk, deli meats, and dessert gels.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.